MaChanGit108/INST377-Project23/README.md

       - Ex: more attributes like zip code that were not addressed in our web application.
       - Implement a spatial visualization of budget payments.
       - Utilize fiscal data from previous years to understand which sectors of education receive more money and why.
+      - Make own local database (NEDB, SQLite) that can store POST information and run on Heroku without an external support.
+      - Use React for your front-end, and design it to update dynamically
+      - Build your application in a framework like bootstrap and use a colour scheme derived from photos to be in sync
+      - Use advanced CSS animations for all your motion on the front end
+        - Button clicks, swipes, screen transitions
    - These kind of questionings may even lead us to explore other datasets beyond budget-related data.